Bearer/bearer/README.md

   *Note: all the rules and their code patterns are accessible through the [documentation](https://docs.bearer.com/reference/rules/).*

-* **Privacy risks** with the ability to detect [sensitive data flow](https://docs.bearer.com/explanations/discovery-and-classification/) such as the use of PII, PHI in your app, and [components](https://docs.bearer.com/reference/recipes/) processing sensitive data (e.g. databases like pgSQL, third-partys API such as OpenAI, Sentry, etc.).
+* **Privacy risks** with the ability to detect [sensitive data flow](https://docs.bearer.com/explanations/discovery-and-classification/) such as the use of PII, PHI in your app, and [components](https://docs.bearer.com/reference/recipes/) processing sensitive data (e.g. databases like pgSQL, third-party APIs such as OpenAI, Sentry, etc.).
 This helps generate a [privacy report](https://docs.bearer.com/guides/privacy/) relevant for:
   * Privacy Impact Assessment (PIA).
   * Data Protection Impact Assessment (DPIA).
   * Records of Processing Activities (RoPA) input for GDPR compliance reporting.